WC Brewery, Mickle Trafford

 The King's Arms, whose landlady in 1815 was Mrs Griffiths.

-The Greyhound.
-Listed in the History, Gazetteer & Directory of Cheshire, 1850 when its landlord was William Bramall.
-Another Greyhound continues to thrive in Saughall.
+The Greyhound Inn was listed in the History, Gazetteer & Directory of Cheshire, 1850 when its landlord was William Bramall.
+Another Greyhound Inn continues to thrive in Saughall.

-The Rose & Crown- recorded as being used as a polling station in 1809.
+The Rose & Crown- was trading here in 1724 and recorded as being used as a polling station in 1809.
 Another Rose & Crown was trading in Brook Street in 1828.

 The Three Pigeons- a 1750 edition of the Chester Courant advertised stage chaises setting out from here "every Moday to reach London in four days".